TheFluyter/keukentafelmeta/README.md

 * [Authors](https://github.com/TheFluyter/keukentafelmeta#authors)

 ## General information
-An web application for looking up Magic: The Gathering cards, make your own decklists and see decklists of friends.
+A web application for looking up Magic: The Gathering cards, make your own deck lists and see deck lists of friends.

 ## Technologies
 * Java
+* Spring Boot

 ## Launch
 This project is created with